 It's a job best left to a professional, but there are some things you can check on your own.
 For example, if a circuit breaker regularly trips immediately after being reset, you probably have a wiring problem someplace along the circuit or in an appliance that is connected to it.
 Take a good look at all the power cords plugged into outlets along the tripped circuit.
 If you notice damage or it looks like the plastic insulation has disintegrated, unplug the appliance, and then switch the circuit breaker back on.
 If the circuit now remains active, you can be fairly certain the appliance was the problem.

 Repairing a circuit wiring problem should typically be done by a professional electrician.
 The repair involves shutting off the circuit, opening up outlet and switch boxes to inspect wires and connections, and making any necessary repairs.
 You may also need changes to your home's electrical panel.
 This is definitely not a job for most DIYers!

-If you suspect you have a short circuit problem in your Jacksonville, FL home, our team of highly trained electricians are here to help.
+If you suspect you have a short circuit problem in your Jacksonville, FL, home, our team of highly trained electricians is here to help.
 Contact David Gray Electrical Services online today or call us at (904) 724-7211 to learn more.

 Schedule Your Service Today